April 11, 2026

 Subtitles look wrong after conversion to SRT

-SRT cannot represent ASS positioning and many effects.
-Only dialogue text and approximate timing carry over — this is expected.
+SRT cannot represent ASS positioning, color, karaoke, or many visual effects.
+Only dialogue text and approximate timing carry over; this is expected.

 The file may not be UTF-8.
-Re-save as UTF-8 in your editor or converter.
+Re-save it as UTF-8 in your editor or converter.

 Player ignores styles

 Some players only show plain text from ASS.
-Use a player with full ASS support (e.g., mpv, VLC with correct settings) or burn subtitles into the video for guaranteed appearance.
+Use a player with strong ASS support, such as mpv or VLC with the right subtitle settings, or burn subtitles into the video for guaranteed appearance.

 A missing comma, wrong field count, or edited Format: line can break parsing.
 Prefer a subtitle editor for structural changes.